PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--serial` (string): Serial
 - `--target` (string): FQDN, IPv4 or IPv6 address
 - `--count` (integer): Count parameter to pass to ping.
 [1..5], default 5
+- `--callback` (object): Details for the callback.
+Please include either an httpServerId OR url and sharedSecret

 ##### Example: